reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/SharePoint-Restoring-Owners-Groups.md

 The claims of the M365 group uses the prefix c:0o.c|federateddirectoryclaimprovider

-- c:0o.c|federateddirectoryclaimprovider|<M365Guid>: this claim represents the Microsoft 365 group members
+- c:0o.c|federateddirectoryclaimprovider|{M365Guid}: this claim represents the Microsoft 365 group members
 ![Group Members](../images/SharePoint-Restoring-Owners-Groups/GroupMembersAccount.png)

-- c:0o.c|federateddirectoryclaimprovider|<M365Guid>_o: this claim represents the Microsoft 365 group owners
+- c:0o.c|federateddirectoryclaimprovider|{M365Guid}_o: this claim represents the Microsoft 365 group owners
 ![Group Owners](../images/SharePoint-Restoring-Owners-Groups/GroupOwnersAccount.png)

-While the M365 members can easily be added back using the User Interface, it is a challenge to add back the M365 Owners group.
+While the M365 members can easily be added back using the user interface, it is a challenge to add back the M365 Owners group.

 By default the M365 group owners is added as site admins , a.k.a site collection administrators and just confirm it is in the group from the SharePoint Admin Centre, if not add owners to the site admins.